-- I will be asked to make a time commitment of up to 20 to 30 hours over a 4- to 6-week period to attend appointments and donate.
+- I will be asked to make a time commitment of 20 to 30 hours over a 4- to 6-week period to attend appointments and donate.

 - If I donate peripheral blood stem cells (PBSC), I will receive injections of a drug called filgrastim to increase the number of blood-forming cells in my bloodstream.